mqnx/keyauth-loader/README.md

 - **x64** architecture
 - **Multibyte** character set
 - Simple and well-structured codebase
-- Ready to be extended or integrated into larger projects
+- Ready to be extended into larger projects

 ---